 Unit I: Introduction to nutraceuticals: Definitions, synonymous terms, basis of claims for a compound as a nutraceutical, regulatory issues for nutraceuticals including FSSAI, CODEX/USFDA, labelling issues.
+Use of nutraceuticals in traditional health sciences.
+Role in preventing/controlling diseases.

-Unit II: Functional foods: Definition, functional components, types of functional foods, prebiotics and probiotics.
+Unit II: Functional foods: Definition, functional components, types of functional foods, development of functional foods, prebiotics and probiotics - usefulness of probiotics and prebiotics in gastrointestinal health and other benefits.
 Symbiotics, bioactive peptides and polyphenols.